rakutenanalytics/ios-rakutenanalytics/README.md

 To configure the module's internal debug logging use `AnalyticsManager#set(loggingLevel:)`.

-To set logging to `RLoggingLevelDebug` level (and above i.e. also print info/warning/error logs) use the following function call:
+To set logging to debug level (and above i.e. also print info/warning/error logs) use the following function call:
 @code{.swift}
 AnalyticsManager.shared().set(loggingLevel: .debug)
 @endcode

-@attention For user privacy and app security the module will *not* print `RLoggingLevelVerbose` or `RLoggingLevelDebug` logs in a release build.
+@attention For user privacy and app security the module will *not* print **verbose** or **debug** logs in a release build.

-By default the module will show `RLoggingLevelError` logs, even in a release build.
+By default the module will show error logs, even in a release build.
 To disable the module's logs completely call:
 @code{.swift}
 AnalyticsManager.shared().set(loggingLevel: .none)
 @endcode